top of page

 The best strategies in business meet the following four criteria:

-1. developed inclusive of followers,
+1. Developed inclusive of followers,

-2. focus on helping others for the greater good,
+2. Focus on helping others for the greater good,

-3. account for mixed future realities,
+3. Account for mixed future realities,

-4. and are implemented.
+4. Are implemented.

 “Leadership is the capacity to translate vision into reality” — William Bennis